BlueAndi/Pixelix/README.md

 Limitations:
 * Only bitmap texture files (.bmp) are supported.

+## How do I know that my sensor is recognized?

+1. Check the log output from USB (not via web interface) right after startup (at this point WiFi is not connected yet).
+2. Install the SensorPlugin and open the SensorPlugin website.
+There the sensor should be shown in the drop-down.

+## Why do I see sometimes values from the LDR in the SensorPlugin, although no LDR is installed?

+The LDR pin is configured as input (ADC) and it seems that the pin is foating, because there is the ext. pull-down missing.

 # Issues, Ideas And Bugs
 If you have further ideas or you found some bugs, great!
 Create a [issue](https://github.com/BlueAndi/esp-rgb-led-matrix/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.